Using the Three Domains of Bloom's Taxonomy of Learning to Discover and Validate Active Learning Strategies

 Introduction to Bloom's Taxonomy

 Bloom's Taxonomy, developed by Benjamin Bloom in 1956, is a hierarchical classification system for cognitive skills.
-It has three domains: Cognitive, Affective and Psychomotor.
-Cognitive, the most commonly used domain, has six areas:
+In simple terms, Bloom's taxonomy has three domains, or areas of focus: Cognitive, Affective and Psychomotor.
+Each domain helps to categorise learning outcomes that help to ensure the learning outcomes address the subject matter and the depth of learning required.

-However, it's important to also consider the other two, often overlooked, domains as well.
-The entire taxonomy is instrumental for instructional designers seeking to create learning activities that encourage goal alignmet, deeper understanding and higher-order thinking.
+The taxonomy is instrumental for instructional designers seeking to create learning activities that encourage goal alignment, deeper understanding and higher-order thinking.
 By leveraging Bloom’s Taxonomy, you can design your active learning strategies to ensure comprehensive cognitive development in your learners.
 Each domain has corresponding action verbs that guide the formulation of educational objectives.

 To effectively utilise Bloom’s Taxonomy in active learning, you must align your strategies with an appropriate domains.
 Within the Cognitive domain here are some examples to consider.